HomeMadeBots/Embedded_Software_Meta_Model/README.md

 It is a set of meta-classes, relations and rules dedicated to the modeling of an embedded software.

+It covers the the physical software architecture and the software detailed design.

 ## Software_Element

 Many meta-classes of this meta-model derive from Software_Element.